 We Honor Veterans

-At Surprise Funeral Home, we understand the unique needs of America’s veterans and their families.
+At Green Funeral Home, we understand the unique needs of America’s veterans and their families.
 As a Level Four Founding Community Partner with We Honor Veterans, we are honored to serve our nation’s heroes and take this responsibility seriously.
 We have taken steps to ensure our staff is knowledgeable of all the benefits available to military veterans and their families.

 In addition, we host community events annually in honor of our veterans and work closely with local veterans organizations.
 With respect, integrity and dignity, we will walk you through the steps of creating a veteran’s memorial service that truly honors the life and sacrifice of your loved one.